CELEBRATING LGBT HISTORY MONTH DURING SCHOOL CLOSURES

 Using online platforms is a great way to continue this work.
 As educators, students, or Anti-Bullying Ambassadors, think about how you can celebrate LGBTQ+ role models throughout history on your online platforms.
 Can you write a blog for your school’s website?
 Or create a virtual noticeboard highlighting key milestones for LGBTQ+ rights throughout history?
 Why not create a space for LGBTQ+ young people and allies to meet virtually?
 For example, during a weekly lunchtime online meeting.

-Youth Board members Paige and Isabel have been able to continue celebrating LGBT history this month through activities and class competitions including, making pride bunting!
+Youth Board members Paige and Theo have been able to continue celebrating LGBT history this month through activities and class competitions including, making pride bunting!
 They’ve also shared key facts around the topic to explore in PSHCE.
-Isabel’s Anti-Bullying Ambassador team are running a poster competition and working collaboratively with their own sexuality and gender alliance.
+Theo’s Anti-Bullying Ambassador team are running a poster competition and working collaboratively with their own sexuality and gender alliance.

-When asked why celebrating LBGT History month is important, Isabel said “because it recognises the history behind the rights of so many people and highlights the struggles of LGBTQ+ communities past and present.”
+When asked why celebrating LBGT History month is important, Theo said “because it recognises the history behind the rights of so many people and highlights the struggles of LGBTQ+ communities past and present.”